Construction Worker in MontréalHousing & Career Guide · 2026

 French language proficiency is a practical requirement for most employment outside anglophone sectors.
 Bill 96 strengthens French requirements.

 High demand in all major cities.
-Calgary has been among the fastest-growing construction markets in Canada.
+Calgary and US Sun Belt cities have been among the fastest-growing construction markets.

 Frequently Asked Questions